socomsystems/documentation/user_manual/files/access_webgui.rst

 Video player
 ------------

-You can play videos in Nextcloud with the Video Player app by simply clicking on the file.
-Video streaming by the native Nextcloud video player depends on your Web browser and the video format.
-If your Nextcloud administrator has enabled video streaming, and it doesn't work in your Web browser, it may be a browser issue.
+You can play videos in cyfrSpaces with the Video Player app by simply clicking on the file.
+Video streaming by the native cyfrSpaces video player depends on your Web browser and the video format.
+If your cyfrSpaces administrator has enabled video streaming, and it doesn't work in your Web browser, it may be a browser issue.
 See https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats#Browser_compatibility for supported multimedia formats in Web browsers.

 .. figure:: ../images/video_player_2.png